vincent-peugnet/wcms/MANUAL.md

 - Can edit any pages they like.
 - Can manage users as [author](#authors) of a page.
 - Can use the home menu and media menu to access powerfull features.
+- Can delete any page.
+- Have access to mass edit features.

 #### Administrator